 Direct sources of polluted water include chemical outfalls from factories, refineries, waste treatment plants, which are the primary sources of fluid emitted directly into the urban water supplies.
 In some developed nations like the United States of America, these direct sources are controlled and taken care of, but this does not mean that pollutants can’t be found in these sources.

 Indirect sources of contaminated water include impurities that enter the water supply from groundwater systems, soil and rain water.
-Soil and groundwater systems contain the residue of agricultural practices (fertilizers, pesticides, etc.).
+Soil and groundwater systems contain the residue of agricultural practices (fertilisers, pesticides, etc.).
 The contaminants present in the atmosphere is also a result of human activities like gaseous emissions from automobiles, factories, bakeries, etc.).

 Contaminants that Impure Water Contains